KO81/Modal-Form-with-progressbars-and-ReGEx-validation/README.md

 # Modal Form with progressbars and ReGEx validation
-modal form with regular expression checks.and progressbars.
+modal & HTML form with regular expression checks.and progressbars.

 simple none id based form validition.

+readonly and input or textarea's with a class "off" are excluded

 Have a great day

 codePen "html form"

 https://codepen.io/ko81/pen/abweWre

 and "modal form"